Target Heart Rate Calculator

 Enter your information

 per minute (60 seconds).
-Your estimated maximum heart rate is beats per minute (60 seconds).
+This is based on your age and the intensity of the exercise.
+Your maximum heart rate is beats per minute.

 About your results

 Your target range depends on your intensity of exercise.
 For medium intensity, your target rate should be 50% to 70% of your maximum heart rate.
 Are you just starting an exercise program?
 Your target health rate should be at 50% to 60% of your maximum rate.
 Becoming more fit?
 You may increase your heart rate to 70% of maximum.
 Do you have any health problems?
 Are you an older adult?
 Talk with your healthcare provider before starting an exercise program.

 Your target range depends on your intensity of exercise.
 For high intensity, your target rate should be 70% to 85% of your maximum heart rate.
 This assumes that you do a lot of exercise and don’t have problems that would make exercise unsafe.

 You can find out your heart rate when you exercise.
 First, stop briefly to take your pulse.
 The easiest spots to find your pulse are at your neck and wrist.
 Place your fingers (not thumb) on either of these spots.
 Press lightly.
 Count the beats you feel for 60 seconds.
 Or count for 30 seconds and double the result.
 You can also use a pulse monitor.
 You can buy these at sporting goods stores and some drugstores.
 Many start watches can also take your pulse.